drduh/macOS-Security-and-Privacy-Guide/README.md

 PGP is a standard for encrypting and signing data, especially email.
 It can protect message content between correspondents who correctly exchange and verify keys, but it does not protect metadata such as email recipients and subject lines.

 GPG (GNU Privacy Guard) is a GPL-licensed, open-source program compliant with the PGP standard.

-GPG is used to verify signatures of software you download and install, as well as [symmetrically](https://en.wikipedia.org/wiki/Symmetric-key_algorithm) or [asymmetrically](https://en.wikipedia.org/wiki/Public-key_cryptography) encrypt files and text.
+It can verify software signatures and encrypt files [symmetrically](https://en.wikipedia.org/wiki/Symmetric-key_algorithm) or using [public keys](https://en.wikipedia.org/wiki/Public-key_cryptography).

 Install from Homebrew with `brew install gnupg` or using [GPG Suite](https://gpgtools.org/).